tahershaker/SUSE-Rancher-Prime-Guide/1-Install/Rancher/2-Install-Rancher-Air-Gapped/README.md

 ## About This Repo

 `SUSE` recommends using Helm, a Kubernetes package manager, to install `SUSE Rancher`.
 This is the main recommended method of installing and deploying Rancher in your environment.
-Even in an Air-Gapped environment, Helm is also the preferred method for deploying Rancher, however, in an Air-Gapped environment, all required files and images must be downloaded on a JumpBpx with internet access and then move files to the Kubernetes Cluster nodes and images added to the private local registry.
+Even in an Air-Gapped environment, Helm is also the preferred method for deploying `SUSE Rancher`, however, in an Air-Gapped environment, all required files and images must be downloaded on a JumpBpx with internet access and then move files to the Kubernetes Cluster nodes and images added to the private local registry.

 `SUSE Rancher` also supports the installation behind an HTTP proxy, if any exists in your environment, however, some extra configurations is required when deploying and installing `SUSE Rancher`.
 These configuration is also going to be passed thorough the Helm Chart Values.